 Xibo on a Web server

-It is possible to install Xibo without using Docker, this is referred to as a Manual or Custom Installation.
+It is possible to install Xibo without using Docker, this is referred to as a Manual or Custom installation, however, a working knowledge of how to install, configure and maintain a web server is recommended.

 - MySQL 5.6